Strength Training Plan for Runners – Introduction

 #1.
 What are the best weight training exercises for runners?

-While we’ve mainly used easily accessible bodyweight, resistance band, and dumbbell exercises for this workout, barbell and machine exercises can be beneficial too.
+While we’ve mainly used easily accessible bodyweight, resistance band, and dumbbell exercises for this workout, barbell and machine exercises can also be beneficial.

 Some of the best include: